sagarigrandhi/EVA4/README.md

 Assignment - Apply L1 and L2 regularization on Session 5 code and compare the performance of the models.

 ### Session 7 - Advanced Convolutions
+Assignment - Achieve > 80% validation accuracy on the CIFAR-10 dataset using a custom CNN with 3 maxpooling layers, a depthwise separable convolution layer, a dilated convolution layer, GAP using GPU in less than 1M parameters with a total RF > 44.

+### Session 8 - Receptive Fields and Network Architectures